gvlasov/tendiwa-frontend-libgdx/README.md

-Graphical client for Tendiwa roguelike framework
+Graphical frontend for Tendiwa roguelike engine
 ================================================

-The main official client for Tendiwa framework.
-Written in Java, communicates directly with framework's core, uses LibGDX for rendering via OpenGL.
+The main official frontend for Tendiwa engine.
+Uses LibGDX for rendering via OpenGL.